beckygold/GifTastic/README.md

 # GifTastic
-A simple web app that grabs 10 gifs relating to the topic clicked.
+A simple web app that uses the GIPHY API to grab 10 gifs relating to the button clicked.